- BA (Hons) History: University of Leeds, 2005.

 Michael practices in the area of family law, in both public and private law proceedings relating to children.
 He also practices Court of Protection practice and has a particular interest in cases involving the deprivation of liberty of children, in the context of both proceedings brought within the Court of Protection and under the inherent jurisdiction.

 Michael has a particular interest in wardship proceedings and in public and private law Children Act proceedings involving an international element.
 He has experience of representing local authorities, parents and children in cases involving issues such as that of jurisdiction, placement of children outside of the United Kingdom and the transfer of proceedings pursuant to Article 15 of the Brussels II Revised instrument.
-He has a solid working knowledge of the procedures in relation to communicating with foreign authorities, obtaining information, evidence and assessing extended family in these areas.
+He has a solid working knowledge of the procedures in relation to communicating with foreign authorities, obtaining information, evidence and assessing extended family outside of the jurisdiction.

-Michael regularly appears in proceedings within the Court of Protection.
+Michael’s work also encompasses an increasing amount of work in the Court of Protection.
 He is experienced in dealing with applications relating to deputyship, welfare issues and has represented public authorities in cases involving serious medical treatment before Judges of the Family Division.
+He often represents both local authorities and litigation friends.

 In 2015 Michael was awarded a Pegasus Scholarship from Middle Temple.
 He undertook a 10-week placement in New Zealand, working in the capacity as junior Crown Counsel for the initial part of the placement, where he acted in an advisory capacity to various government departments; he worked on cases involving issues in relation to international jurisdiction and judicial review.
 He also spent time working in the Ministry of Social Development, the government body responsible for child protection within the New Zealand Court system.